Task Type: Grid

 You can choose to add and build out your Grid's rows and labels individually or paste them in bulk with the Paste Columns and Paste Rows options.
 Similar to Poll Task choices, a Grid Task's Columns and Rows are plain text labels by default, but clicking Show formatting options gives you access to the text editor so you can format these as desired, or even include media.

-In terms of custom limit options for columns, you can:
+In terms of additional customization options for Columns, you can:

 - Randomize their presentation - if selected, there's an option to anchor the last column in place

-In terms of custom limit options for rows, you can:
+In terms of additional customization for Rows, you can:

 - Randomize their presentation - if selected, there's an option to keep the last row in place